wighawag/jolly-roger/README.md

 <!-- {{% it.template }} -->
 # jolly-roger

-A template to build a decentralised applicaiton using ethereum, buidler, svelte and thegraph
+A template to build a decentralised applicaiton using ethereum, hardhat, svelte and thegraph

 to make an app out of it, execute the following